-In principle, the process for spot color matching is similar to that for Versafire presses but the ink recipes used for replacing spot colors are not determined from CMYK colors but use a special process based on the spectral composition (wavelengths of light) of the spot colors.
-See "Spot Color Matching" function, page 48.
-As a result, there are some differences in the "Spot Color Matching" dialog:
+In principle, the process for spot color matching is similar to that for Versafire presses (see "Spot Color Matching" function, page 50) but the ink recipes used for replacing spot colors are not determined from CMYK colors but use a process based on the spectral composition (wavelengths of light) of the spot colors.
+As a result, there are some differences in the "Spot Color Matching" dialog.